pikapikapikaori/docsify-gitalk-with-footer/docs/README.md

     ![picture](resources/gitalk-default.png)

-    There is hardly no spacing between the bottom of gitalk and the bottom of the wholepage, and:
+    There is hardly no spacing between the bottom of gitalk and the bottom of the whole page, and:

 - As docsify refresh pages partly while using hash mode, gitalk won't be able to refetch the actual comments under each page.
 As a result, readers may comment under wrong articles.